Puerto Vallarta: Mexico’s Coastal Gem is Ready for Prime Time

 - Passport needed: Yes

-- Money used: Mexico’s currency is the peso, but it’s common for U.S. dollars to be accepted.
+- Money used: Mexico’s currency is the peso.
 It’s useful to get pesos in small bills for tipping and costs like food and taxis.

-- Visa needed?: U.S. citizens do not need visas to enter Mexico for stays of up to 180 days.
+- Visa needed?: Canadian citizens do not need visas to enter Mexico for stays of up to 180 days.

 - Internet availability: Resorts often have expensive daily Wi-Fi fees; some Internet cafes can be found with some research ahead of time.